Zamor: Royal servant

-Louis XV subsequently gifted Zamor to his mistress, Madame du Barry, who christened him as "Louis-Benoît Zamor" at the Church of Notre-Dame, Versailles and arranged for him to be educated.
+Louis XV subsequently gave Zamor to his mistress, Madame du Barry, who christened him as "Louis-Benoît Zamor" at the Church of Notre-Dame, Versailles and arranged for him to be educated.
 Du Barry "treated Zamor as some kind of curiosity and marvelled at his intelligence, insolence and independence", writing in her memoirs:

 The second object of my regard was Zamor, a young African boy, full of intelligence and mischief; simple and independent in his nature, yet wild as his country.
 Zamor fancied himself the equal of all he met, scarcely deigning to acknowledge the king himself as his superior.

 Zamor lived at the Palace of Versailles, continuing to do so after Louis XV died in 1774 and Marie Antoinette sent du Barry into exile near Meaux.
 In 1776, du Barry reunited with Zamor and they moved into the Château de Madame du Barry; a 1771 painting commemorating the inauguration of the château's "Pavillon de Musique" featured a supposed likeness of Zamor.

 French Revolution and death

 In 1789, the French Revolution began, when Zamor was approximately 27 years old.
 He became a fervent supporter of the revolution, joining the Jacobins and becoming a follower of George Grieve, an English revolutionary in France.
-Zamor also became an officeholder in the Committee of Public Safety, and supplied information which led to du Barry's arrest in 1792.
+Zamor also became an office holder in the Committee of Public Safety, and supplied information which led to du Barry's arrest in 1792.
 Upon her release, du Barry discovered Zamor's betrayal and dismissed him from her household within three days.
 An outraged Zamor brought further charges against her before the committee, which led to du Barry's execution by guillotine on 8 December 1793.
 Zamor was arrested in the same month by the Girondins due to being a Jacobin but was released six weeks later due to a lack of evidence.